Optimal Stopping in Latent Diffusion Models: Optimal dimension reduction and stopping time

 This subsection examines the non-monotonic behavior of the Fr\'echet distance as a function of diffusion timesteps, challenging the intuitive expectation of monotonic evolution.
 The common belief of monotonicity \citep{jayasumana2024rethinking} implies that a stopping time closer to $T$ consistently yields a smaller Fr\'echet distance.
 First, we derive a necessary and sufficient condition for this non-monotonicity to occur in the scenario where the target distribution is Gaussian, as in \eqref{eq:independent-gaussian}.
-The proof of this result, as well as those of the subsequent ones, can be found in the Appendix. \begin{proposition} Let $P_d\bwdX t$ and $P_d\bwdhatX t$ be given as in \eqref{eq:SDE-backward} and \eqref{eq:SDE-backward-estimated}, respectively.
-For $d\in\{1,\hdots,D\}$, the Fr\'echet distance $d_F(P_d^\top P_d\bwdX t, \orr X_0)$ is non-increasing with respect to $t$.
-On the other hand, $d_F(P_d^\top P_d\bwdhatX t, \orr X_0)$ is non-increasing if and only if
+The proof of this result, as well as those of the subsequent ones, can be found in the Appendix. \begin{proposition} For $d\in\{1,\hdots,D\}$, the Fr\'echet distance $\Delta_{d, t}(\Sigma)$ is non-increasing with respect to $t$.
+On the other hand, $\Delta_{d, t}(\hat\Sigma)$ is non-increasing if and only if

 \end{proposition}